eRadiofan/nbreak_pcb/README.md

 Connection is via 5-pin DIN and/or 5-pin header.

-There are links for selecting internal vs external clock and for enabling on-board terminators.
+Internal/external clock selection is via the UI.
+There is a link for enabling on-board terminators and a jumper option for enabling selection via the UI in the future.

 Note: This is still in development, there might be problems.

+The PCB is only 31mm wide and 44mm long.

 ![PCB schematic](nbreak_pcb_sch.png)